 MHE + HULK

-Air University, in collaboration The Samuel Ginn College of Engineering, Auburn University, sponsored an ACE technology maturation rapid prototyping project through MGMWERX.
+Air University, in collaboration with The Samuel Ginn College of Engineering at Auburn University, sponsored an ACE technology maturation rapid prototyping project through MGMWERX.
 The Auburn Senior Design project identified ACE employment MHE capability gaps and rapidly produced a prototype using the discipline of mechanical engineering.